 There have been frequent calls to impose further rate regulation on the cable industry.
 It is possible that Congress or the FCC may adopt new constraints on the retail pricing or packaging of cable programming.
 As we attempt to respond to a changing marketplace with competitive marketing and pricing practices, we may face regulations that impede our ability to compete.
 In addition, a number of state and local regulatory authorities have imposed or seek to impose price- or price-related regulation that we believe is inconsistent with FCC direction, and these efforts if successful, will diminish the benefits of deregulation and hamper our ability to compete with our largely unregulated competitors.
-We brought a challenge in federal court against one such attempt to regulate our pricing by the New Jersey Board of Public Utilities, and in January 2020 we won a preliminary injunction in federal court in the District of New Jersey enjoining that agency from enforcing its regulation.
+We brought a challenge in federal court against one such attempt to regulate our pricing by the New Jersey Board of Public Utilities, and successfully obtained rulings in New Jersey federal and state courts enjoining that agency from enforcing its regulation.
+The agency has appealed both of those rulings and the appeals are currently pending.

 Must-Carry/Retransmission Consent.
 Cable operators are required to carry, without compensation, programming transmitted by most local commercial and noncommercial broadcast television stations that elect "must carry" status.
 Alternatively, local commercial broadcast television stations may elect "retransmission consent," giving up their must-carry right and instead negotiating with cable systems the terms on which the cable systems may carry the station's programming content.
 Cable systems generally may not carry a broadcast station that has elected retransmission consent without the station's consent.
 The terms of retransmission consent agreements frequently include the payment of compensation to the station.